PaddeK/node-napi-bindings/README.md

 ````

 ## Breaking changes in 1.1.0
-To get a better usability like autocomplete i had to change some things around.
+To get a better usability like autocomplete and JSDoc documentation
+i had to change some things around.
+The example below is changed accordingly.

 ## Example
 This example will initialize the NAPI, request info about all provisioned Nymi Bands and print the result.